Table of Contents

 When it’s time for a batch record review, the necessary information is accessible and easy to read.
 Manufacturers can spend more time ensuring the quality of a product and less time correcting transcription errors.
 With more data available, it’s easier to flag items to review by exception.

-In pharmaceutical manufacturing, the greatest barrier to process improvement isn’t always regulatory constraints.
+The greatest barrier to process improvement in pharmaceutical manufacturing isn’t always regulatory constraints.
 In many cases, it can be a lack of process visibility.

-With IoT devices and human-centric manufacturing applications, manufacturers can break complex processes into their constituent steps, creating a granular, picture of how workers perform on the line.
+With IoT devices and human-centric manufacturing applications, manufacturers can break complex processes into their constituent steps, creating a granular picture of how workers perform on the line.
 The applications let engineers track individual operators' performance at each step.
-This lets them create identify situations in which more training may be necessary.
-It also helps engineers differentiate between poor operator performance and poor process design.
+This lets engineers identify situations in which more training may be necessary.
+It also helps them differentiate between poor operator performance and poor process design.

 In our experience, many of these changes are incremental and can yield significant gains in quality and efficiency without triggering an audit or requiring revalidation.

 IIoT makes it possible to respond to changes in environmental conditions as they develop.
 This capability saves a significant amount of time in monitoring clean rooms that normally require a technician onsite who undergoes a gowning and sanitization process, records the information on paper, and documents the data in a computer.
 Connected sensors can detect when conditions may exceed established thresholds and alert technicians to take the proper action before interrupting production.

 Many manufacturing processes require a significant investment in training.
 This challenge is further exacerbated during periods of high employee turnover, which result in a loss of expert knowledge on the team.
 Training can be slow, as manufacturers often have a difficult time replicating real-life production scenarios in their training programs.
 Lengthy training times are expensive, deflate productivity, and reduce quality if technicians aren’t trained properly.